Xyntopia/pydoxtools/docs/document.md

 ### sections

-extract sections from a textbox dataframe
+Extracts the sections from the document by grouping text elements

 Can be called using: